 August 23, 1966.
-This photo reveals the first view of Earth from the moon, taken by Lunar Orbiter 1 on August 23, 1966.
-It’s shot from a distance of about 236,000 miles (380,000 kilometers) and shows half of Earth, from Istanbul to Cape Town and areas east, shrouded in night.
+This is the anniversary of an historic photo, the first view of Earth from the moon, taken by Lunar Orbiter 1.
+The photo was shot from a distance of about 236,000 miles (380,000 km) and shows half of Earth, from Istanbul to Cape Town and areas east, shrouded in night.

 Lunar Orbiter 1 was one of five Lunar Orbiters sent to the moon in the 1960s by NASA.
-This particular craft was primarily designed to take photographs, in order to serve as an Apollo landing site survey mission.
-Read more about NASA’s Lunar Orbiter missions, 1966-1967
+This particular Lunar Orbiter’s mission was primarily to take photographs, in preparation for the manned Apollo mission just three years later.
+Read about the Lunar Orbiter missions, 1966-1967

 Though the photo revealed no detail on Earth’s surface when it was taken in 1966, those on Earth who saw this photo must have been stunned by it.